-The addition of the Northern Hydropower project in September 2020, brought in two further hydropower assets for £4.7m, situated in Cornwall and Yorkshire.
-Run of the river hydro assets are relatively scarce in the UK and their limited availability means that these are unlikely to be a huge component of JLEN's portfolio.
+The FEIP commitment provides exposure to the higher return profile of construction-ready assets The addition of the Northern Hydropower project in September 2020, brought in two further hydropower assets for £4.7m, situated in Cornwall and Yorkshire.
+Run of the river hydro assets are relatively scarce and their limited availability means that these are unlikely to be a huge component of JLEN's portfolio.
 They do, however, provide diversification benefits.

-Battery storage is set to play a meaningful role in the decarbonisation journey towards net-zero emissions The Northern Hydropower's Yorkshire asset includes a battery storage system (as does the Yorkshire Hydropower plant).
-Storage, which is undergoing rapid technological advancement, looks set to form a vital part of the energy transformation away from fossil fuels, providing an important solution to the challenge of intermittent generation, and ultimately further facilitating the ability of renewable energy to replace baseload capacity.
+The Northern Hydropower's Yorkshire asset includes a battery storage system (as does the Yorkshire Hydropower plant).
+Storage, which is undergoing rapid technological advancement, will form a vital part of the energy transformation away from fossil fuels, providing a solution to the challenge of intermittent generation, and ultimately further facilitating the ability of renewable energy to replace baseload capacity.